How to Get Social Security Disability Benefits for Migraine Headaches

 Perhaps easier said than done and according to what can and cannot be accomplished per your specific health care plan.
 In a perfect world, your doctor should be a doctor who works with and understands headaches (not all doctors do.)
 He/she should be knowledgeable and willing to help you get the Social Security disability benefits that you deserve.

-Speaking from experience, getting disability benefits for chronic headaches can be difficult!
 It requires careful and consistent documentation by your doctor of not only your headaches (intensity and frequency), but how they impair your ability to function.

 Whether you qualify for disability may depend on your age, educational level, prior work history, transferrable skills, and other factors.
 However, if your headaches prevent you from doing even a desk job (“less than sedentary”), and your doctor has consistently documented this, then your chances of getting a Social Security disability award will be much better.